henrycousins/gspa/README.md

 ## License

-This software is available for reuse under an MIT license.
+This software is available under an MIT license.